AnitaGeorge404/AnitaGeorge404/README.md

 # Hi, I'm Anita George 👋

+I’m a passionate Computer Science student at IIIT Kottayam with a strong foundation in frontend development and UI/UX.
+I love crafting seamless, user-friendly web experiences that blend creativity with technical expertise.
+Currently, I’m exploring the intersection of design and development—diving into modern frameworks, user psychology, and emerging technologies.
+I believe great design isn’t just about aesthetics but about functionality, ensuring every project bridges user needs with innovation.

 ### ✨ Fun Fact:
 I'm a passionate frontend developer and UI/UX enthusiast studying at the Indian Institute of Information Technology, Kottayam!
 When I'm not coding, you can find me sketching design wireframes or exploring new web technologies!